How to Fix Bluetooth Headset Not Working in Microsoft Teams?

 Turning on the Allow Apps to Access Microphone Option

-4. Similarly, scroll down and turn on the Allow desktop apps to access your microphone option.
-This will enable Windows to allow desktop applications to use your microphone device i.e. MS Teams, Web Browsers, etc.
+4. Scroll down and also turn on Allow desktop apps to access your microphone.
+This lets traditional desktop applications (including MS Teams and web browsers) use your microphone.

 Turning on Allow Desktop Apps to Access Your Microphone Option

-5. Now open the MS Teams application and make a test call.
-Your bluetooth headset should be working now.
+5. Finally, open Microsoft Teams and make a test call.
+Your Bluetooth headset should now be working properly with MS Teams.

 ABOUT THE AUTHOR